 - Finally, reflect on what might be gained from this exercise in vulnerability: the ability to let someone else recognize and possibly help you carry a struggle, the opportunity to strengthen the bond of your relationship, the deepening of trust in addressing other vulnerable parts of your life that may show up in the future.

-A Guided Meditation on Remembering How to Trust
+A Guided Meditation to Befriend Vulnerability

-Remembering How to Trust with Dr. Stacee Reicherzer
+Befriending Vulnerability with Dr. Stacee Reicherzer

 - To begin, find a comfortable place in your home where you can sit or lie down and just listen to this meditation free of distractions, where you can just be for a few moments.
 Positioning yourself comfortably, allow yourself to take an in-breath through the nose.
 Exhaling through the mouth.
 Another breath in through the nose, and out through the mouth.
 Just continuing to breathe in this manner.